timebertt/thesis-controller-sharding/content/50-implementation.md

 On each reconciliation, it checks if the object is still assigned to the respective shard by reading the `shard` label.
 If the object is not assigned to the shard anymore, it is discarded.
 Before delegating reconciliation requests to the actual reconciler, it also checks the `drain` label.
-In case the `drain` label is present, the controller removes both the `shard` and `drain` label from the object and stops reconciling it.
+In case the `drain` label is present, the controller removes both the `shard` and `drain` labels from the object and stops reconciling it.
 Lastly, the controller's predicates are adjusted to immediately react to events in which the object has the `drain` label.
 This effectively allows setting up a sharded controller without changes to the controller's code.